 So, he started flying at 13 and has been described by his instructors as a natural pilot.
-Travis has completed his Private Pilots Licence (PPL) syllabus with West London Aero Club in Buckinghamshire.
+Travis completed his Private Pilot’s Licence (PPL) with West London Aero Club in Buckinghamshire.
 He flew solo the day after his 16th birthday and went on to passed all nine of the ground school exams in record time.
-He will start hit Night Rating in November but now he is now waiting on the weather to take his final flight test, still 5 months ahead of schedule, as he can't get his PPL licence until he is 17.
+Unfortunately, although he has passed, the CAA/law doesn’t allow him to hold a PPL licence until he is 17.
 So Travis is now doing his Night Rating and will continue logging hours for his 300 hour (before take-off) target.

-Although he is not taking the task ahead lightly, he is doing everything he can to put the pieces together so that if all goes well he will be ready to do it.
-But it is not just his commitment to flying, and his early success in gliding, that shows that he is a very dedicated young man, who sets out to achieve whatever he starts.
+Travis is not taking the task ahead lightly, he is training hard to gain as many qualifications as he can while watching videos of other long distance and around the world flights.
+But it is not just his commitment to flying, and his early flying success that shows that he is a very dedicated young man, who sets out to achieve whatever he starts.

-Although Travis' record attempt has now been officially recognised by the Guinness World Records, it is clear that Travis still has a long way to go to achieve this dream.
-For sure, he will continue to learn until the day he takes off and there is no doubt, he has the right attitude, dedication and commitment to the task ahead.
+Although Travis’ record attempt has now been officially recognised by the Guinness World Records, it is clear that Travis still has a long way to go to achieve this dream.
+Rest assured, he will continue to learn until the day he takes off and that without and doubt, he has the right attitude, dedication and commitment to the task ahead.

 "No bird soars too high, if he soars with his own wings"

 ABOUT THE PLANE

 Travis will fly a Piper PA-28 Warrior that first took to the skies 34 years before Travis was born... so his plane will be twice his age.